 The regulated price has not been disclosed, yet, but authorities will need to make sure the measure will be respected.
 Cairo governor already plans to open a hotline for the population to report on merchants who would not respect set prices.

 Egypt is the world’s largest importer of wheat.
 The war between Ukraine and Russia, both large wheat producers and exporters to Egypt, has considerably increased the price of wheat and flour.
-Moreover, Ukraine has banned export of wheat and regulated exports of byproducts to give priority to its population and avoid a “humanitarian crisis”.
+Moreover, Ukraine has banned the export of wheat and regulated exports of byproducts to give priority to its population and avoid a “humanitarian crisis”.

 Price of bread is a sensitive matter in Egypt.
-In 2017, protesters marched in the streets in fear of a slash of bread subsidies.
+In 2017, protesters marched in the streets in fear of a slash in bread subsidies.
 During the 2011 revolution, “bread, freedom and social justice” was the rallying chant of mass protests.
 In 1977 already, the Egyptian bread riots against the termination of state-sponsored food led to the deaths of about 70 Egyptians in two days.

-With the war in Ukraine and wheat price skyrocketing on international stock markets, the price of unsubsidized bread in Egypt increased 40%-50% recently.
+With the war in Ukraine and wheat prices skyrocketing on international stock markets, the price of unsubsidized bread in Egypt increased 40%-50% recently.
 And in that context, many countries try to secure their national food supply by restricting exports of their production.

 Egypt also tries to secure its national supply of wheat.

 On top of price control, the government will support Egyptian farmers with a subsidy to cover delivery and transportation costs as an incentive to increase local supply of wheat.
-The incentive approximately increases by 8% the price farmers will sell their crop to government agencies.
+The incentive approximately increases by 8% the price farmers will sell their crops to government agencies.